 Using Tree Transform¶

-1. To get a Tree Transform from the Toolbox, go to Toolbox > Transformations > Tree Transform and drag-and-drop the Tree Transform object onto the designer.
+1. To get a Tree Transform object from the Toolbox, go to Toolbox > Transformations > Tree Transform and drag-and-drop the Tree Transform object onto the designer.

 2. Auto-map source fields onto the transformation by dragging and dropping the root node of the source object CustomerOrders onto the root node of the transformation object – TreeXform.